gitorious/gitorious-proto/README.md

 gitorious/mainline](https://gitorious.org/gitorious/mainline/source/master:app/controllers/api/internal/repository_configurations_controller.rb)
 (the main Gitorious app).

-They expect 200 HTTP status code and the JSON response with the following
+When user has read access to the repository HTTP status code 200 is expected with the JSON body including the following information:
-information:

     {
       id: 1                       # repository id